Applications Open for Summer & Winter 2026 Programs

 What are the Benefits of Seeing a Hospital-Based Doctor Versus my Primary Care Physician?

-Additionally, if the patient needs to see another type of doctor while he/ she is still in the hospital, the hospital-based doctor will arrange that meeting.
+Additionally, if the patient needs to see another type of doctor while still in the hospital, the hospital-based doctor will arrange that meeting.
 This is similar to what the primary care physician would do when referring a patient to a specialist.
 However, in the case of the hospital-based doctor, the other medical professionals in question may be part of the medical staff but in a different part of the hospital.
 The doctor practicing hospital medicine brings all of these medical professionals together for the sake of the patient.

 What is a Typical Work Day Like for a Doctor Specializing in Hospital Medicine?